microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** compare request header values using case-sensitivity if the header name requires it

-:white_check_mark: **DO** accept and return date values in headers using the HTTP Date format as defined in [RFC 1123, Section 5.2.14](https://datatracker.ietf.org/doc/html/rfc1123#page-55), e.g. "Sun, 06 Nov 1994 08:49:37 GMT".
+:white_check_mark: **DO** accept date values in headers in HTTP-Date format and return date values in headers in the IMF-fixdate format as defined in [RFC7231, Section 7.1.1.1](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.1.1), e.g. "Sun, 06 Nov 1994 08:49:37 GMT".

-Note: RFC 1123 defines the date format as a modification of the date format in [RFC 822, Section 5](https://datatracker.ietf.org/doc/html/rfc822#section-5) to support either a 2 or 4 digit year, and further recommends that a 4 digit year always be used.
+Note: The RFC 7321 IMF-fixdate format is a "fixed-length and single-zone subset" of the RFC 1123 / RFC 5822 format, which means: a) year must be four digits, b) the seconds component of time is required, and c) the timezone must be GMT.

 :white_check_mark: **DO** create an opaque value that uniquely identifies the request and return this value in the `x-ms-request-id` response header.